robertdfrench/ifuncd-up/README.md

 ## Conclusion
 GNU IFUNC is a niche feature of gcc/ld.so that few people knew about before it was used in CVE-2024-3094.
-It is has non-obvious pitfalls and insufficient documentation.
-By letting the linker run arbitrary code before `main`, before critical parts of the process image have been initialized and protected, it undermines one of the most basic assumptions of programming: that loading a library will *modify* your program rather than simply *extending* it.
+It has non-obvious pitfalls and insufficient documentation.
+By letting the linker run arbitrary code before `main`, before critical parts of the process image have been initialized and protected, it undermines one of the most basic assumptions of programming: that the mere act of loading a library will not inherently *change* your program.

 The performance benefits of IFUNC are real, but not meaningfully better than alternatives.
 The simplicity of deploying a single binary that is